 Get conversation flowing

 Does the talk grind to a halt because your friends and family (in law) don’t have very much in common?
 A festive drink may help loosen them up.
 This delicious cocktail with gin, cranberry, lavender and rose petals is a real Christmas cracker.
 The anecdotes and tall tales will soon be pouring out.
-You can download the recipe here.
+Discover the recipe here.

 *One more thing: never tuck in to just any old (cut) flower or plant; only use edible flowers from specialist suppliers that have been grown for human consumption.